lbausch/cornerstone-for-lavel/README.md

 `Html::macro('is_active', function($controllers, array $css_classes = ['active'])`

 Example usage: `Html::is_active('SomeController')` or `Html::is_active(['SomeController', 'OtherController'])`.
 You may also specify the css classes to return with `$css_classes`.

+### Repositories

+#### BaseRepositoryInterface

+An interface for Repositories.
+See `src/Repositories/BaseRepositoryInterface.php` for methods you need to implement.

+#### EloquentAbstractRepository

+Abstract implementation for Eloquent of the above interface.
+Provides default implementation to extend on.
+See `src/Repositories/EloquentAbstractRepository` for actual implementation.